 - Collection of works based on the results and/or end-product of the project

-Visit the Office of Student Scholarship, Creative Activities, and Research (OSCAR) for more information about undergraduate research and creative activities at George Mason University.
+Visit the Office of Student Creative Activities and Research (OSCAR) for more information about undergraduate research and creative activities at George Mason University.